Marv17/DIP-40-GBxCART-RW-1.3/README.md

-the atmega8515L need to be programmed with the correct frimware + bootloader
+the atmega8515L need to be programmed with the correct firmware + bootloader